 Mid-term break camps.
 I’m not joking, it’s already time to think about them.
 It felt a bit like Groundhog Day when the second class WhatsApp pinged on September 22 asking if anyone’s son is doing Lil Olympians camp in St. Annes Park, Raheny over Halloween.

 So in spite of a strong whiplash-type feeling, I’m back in the midst of camp recce for October Midterm 2022!

 As this was the first camp I was alerted to it seems a good starting place.

 The ethos behind this group is that nobody should be priced out of soccer.
 It’s been built by a bunch of people who love the sport and want to share that enjoyment and experience with everyone.

-All of their coaches are fully qualified, garda vetted, and come from an extensive background in sport with professional playing and coaching experience.
+All of their coaches are fully qualified, garda vetted and come from an extensive background in sports with professional playing and coaching experience.
 But most importantly they are genuine and nice people to leave your children with.